mui/toolpad/README.md

 ## Examples

-Check out the [mui-public](https://github.com/mui/mui-public) repo to see how a Toolpad app looks in production.
+Check out our [mui-public](https://github.com/mui/mui-public) repo to see how a Toolpad app looks in production.

 ## Contributing